Some Information on its Origin

-Morphine belongs to a group of drugs known as opiates.
-It is derived from raw opium from the poppy plant.
-Morphine is a painkilling drug and is one of the most effective drugs known for pain relief so it is mostly used to treat moderate to severe pain and severe coughs.
+Morphine belongs to a group of drugs known as opiates and is made with raw opium from the poppy plant (Papaver somniferum).
+It is a painkiller and is an effective drug for pain relief.
+It treats moderate to severe pain and severe coughs and can develop into morphine addiction.

-Morphine was first isolated in 1804 by the German pharmacist Friedrich Wilhelm Adam Sertürner, who named it “morphium” after Morpheus, the Greek god of dreams.
+The drug was first isolated in 1804 by the German pharmacist Friedrich Wilhelm Adam Sertürner, who named it “morphium” after Morpheus, the Greek god of dreams.
 But it was not until the development of the hypodermic needle (1853) that its use spread.
+It comes in liquid, tablet, capsule, suppository, or injectable forms.

-Morphine, a narcotic, directly affects the central nervous system.
-Morphine’s euphoric effects can be highly addictive.
+The drug directly affects the central nervous system.
+Its euphoric effects can be highly addictive.
 Tolerance (the need for higher and higher doses to maintain the same effect) and physical and psychological dependence develop quickly.
-Morphine effects include but are not limited to:
+Its effects include but are not limited to:

 - Relief of pain